The Evening Programme Team

-Each and every Start2Stop counsellor and consultant is in recovery themselves, is qualified, fully trained, and is a seasoned professional.
+Each Start2Stop counsellor and consultant is in recovery themselves, is qualified, fully trained, and is a seasoned professional.

 All Start2Stop clinicians have professional indemnity insurance and abide by the ethical codes of their respective professional bodies.

 As a team, we are passionate about gentle, flexible and long-term addictions treatment.
-Working in a client-centred and sensitive way, we do our utmost to guide our clients into happy and sustainable long-term recovery.
+Working in a sensitive way, we do our best to guide our clients into happy and sustainable recovery.

 Dr Cosmo Duff Gordon

 Before founding Start2Stop in 2010, Cosmo had worked for some years in South Africa, where he was head of addictions treatment at a private hospital in Cape Town.
+He brings to Start2Stop a through-the-line wealth of experience in helping people suffering with addiction, being possibly the only person in the private sector to have run primary residential, secondary residential, tertiary residential, sober living and outpatient programmes.
 He has also worked for the NHS in London, in its specialist outpatient gambling clinic.
-He brings to Start2Stop a through-the-line wealth of experience in helping people suffering with addiction.
-He is one of very few people who have run primary residential, secondary residential, tertiary residential, sober living and outpatient programmes, in both London and Cape Town.

 Unit Head Start2Stop Outpatient Programme